pranlawate/gym-tracker/docs/Google-Sheets-Setup.md

 4. **Authorize the script** when prompted:
    - Click "Review permissions"
    - Choose your Google account
-   - Click "Advanced" → "Go to BWS Workout Tracker (unsafe)"
+   - Click "Advanced" → "Go to BWS Workout Tracker (unsafe)" OR "Go to Untitled project (unsafe)"
    - Click "Allow"
 5. Wait 5-10 seconds for setup to complete
 6. Check "Execution log" at bottom - should show: `✅ Workout sheets created successfully!`